eeshugerman/postgres-backup-s3/README.md

-# Overview
+# Introduction
-This project provides Docker containers to backup/restore a PostgreSQL database to/from AWS S3 (or a compatible service like DigitalOcean Spaces).
-Both one-off and periodic/scheduled backups are supported.
+This project provides Docker images to periodically backup a PostgreSQL database to AWS S3, and to restore from the backup as needed.

 # Credit where due
 This repository is a fork and re-structuring of schickling's [postgres-backup-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3) and [postgres-restore-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-restore-s3).